 Karen took me to my first breed show, which was the Bath Championship Show.
 I confess that I was somewhat overwhelmed with the number of people and dogs and at a loss to understand what it was all about.
 It wasn’t long, however, before I was persuaded to go in the ring.
 My first show dog was 'Flight' a beautiful Groenendael who will always be very special to me.
 Amongst her achievements were several Best of Breeds, two Reserve Tickets and the last CC at LKA before the four Belgian Shepherd varieties were amalgamated.
 Sadly she had an accident, which ended her show career.
 I continued to show our other Belgian Shepherds and won Best Puppy In Breed at Crufts.

 Some years ago we had our first Border Collie and shortly afterwards, with the help of good friends, our first Australian Shepherd, Tucker, who became my best friend.
 I am proud to have handled Tucker throughout his career achieving numerous Best of Breeds at Open Shows and at Championship level.
 He qualified several times for the Kent Super Match, winning Best Veteran in Show.
 I then became the proud owner of Louis, a fabulous Blue Merle and showed him for a number of years.
 He was awarded his Show Certificate of Merit and also won several Best In Shows.
 He also qualified several times for the Kent Super Match.
 Unfortunately his life ended too early and I had no plans to have another Australian Shepherd.
 One day we had a call to go and see a litter and running around was a wonderful Red Merle.
 Needless to say he came home with us.
 He is very lively and follows me everywhere.
-With the help of an exceptional Junior Handler, we have been showing him for the last 3 years.

 ~ * ~ * ~ * ~